abiliojr/fts5-snowball/README.md

 # Snowball tokenizer for SQLite FTS5

 This is a simple extension for use with FTS5 within SQLite.
-It allows FTS5 to use Martin Porter's Snowball stemmers (see http://snowballstem.org/), which are available in several languages.
+It allows FTS5 to use Martin Porter's Snowball stemmers (libstemmer), which are available in several languages.
+Check http://snowballstem.org/ for more information about them.

 # Usage